 What Are Future Prospects?

 Despite problems (death of honeybees) and the “Green Movement,” future research should whittle down what appear to be insurmountable obstacles.

-When we know more about the processes of absorption, movement and storage of chemicals in tissues, the reactions of systemic compounds which result in plant protection without injury, the doors which now guard the wide-spread use of systemics may be unlocked.
+When we know more about the processes of absorption, movement (xylem and phloem), and storage of chemicals in tissues, the reactions of systemic compounds which result in treated plant protection without injury, the doors which now guard the widespread use of systemics may be unlocked.

 Let’s be patient and wait for scientists to do their research.
 This should be well worth waiting for.

-I always try to handle any house bug problems using a natural solution before a systemic insecticide for houseplants, systemic insecticide for aphids, or tree insecticide etc… In case you are not familiar with a way to take care of pest control without using health damaging chemicals check out:
+I always try to handle any house bug problems using a natural solution before a systemic insecticide for houseplants, systemic insecticide for aphids, tree insecticide, etc.